MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Azure Data Lake</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
-                        <p>The Azure Data Lake connector will crawl content from the Azure Data Lake Store cloud at either root or specified paths.
+                        <p>The Azure Data Lake connector will crawl content from the ADLS cloud at either root or specified paths.
 Each file is submitted with its metadata (size, location, last accessed, etc.).
 Updates are discovered automatically.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Azure+Data+Lake+Connector"><font color="0065BA">More details</font></a>
                         </p>